Click a topic, or press the enter key on a topic, to reveal its answer.

 Rent controlled units can generally be found in buildings with three or more apartments.
 In rare instances, a two-family home may be rent controlled if it was occupied by the same tenant since 1953.

 Rent stabilization generally applies only to buildings with six or more units.
-Although smaller buildings may be subject to stabilization if stabilization is imposed due to a tax abatement (See our Tax Abatement/Exemption FAQ.
+Although smaller buildings may be subject to stabilization if stabilization is imposed due to a tax abatement.
+See our Tax Abatement/Exemption Frequently Asked Questions page.

 Also, the remaining tenants in a building which is reduced from six to fewer than six units may continue to be rent stabilized.